-For this second edition we presented 25 cross-media projects to the international marketplace [see below for full list].
+For this second edition we presented 25 cross-media projects to the international marketplace.

 The Pixel Pitch on the first day of the market (12 October) is a public event where nine of the project teams presented In Competition to compete for ARTE’s £6,000 Pixel Pitch prize.
 The award went to Love & Engineering being produced by Kaarle Aho of Making Movies Oy (FIN) and directed by Tonislav Hristov (BUL).
 Each team was given 10 minutes to pitch (including visual presentations) with a further 20 minutes for comments and feedback from a hand-picked roundtable jury.

 The market culminated in a day of one-to-one business meetings on 13 October for all 25 teams with potential financers, investors and partners.